ti-oluwa/traffik/docs/benchmarks.md

 Numbers, glorious numbers.
 This page documents benchmark results for Traffik across a wide range of scenarios — HTTP dependencies, middleware, WebSocket, and the overhead of specific features like response headers and throttle rules.

-The headline: Traffik wins on **throughput** — consistently faster across scenarios, backends, and integration patterns, while both libraries achieve correct throttling when state is properly managed.
+The headline: Traffik wins on throughput in most scenarios — faster across the majority of backends and integration patterns, with both libraries achieving correct throttling when state is properly managed.

 !!! note "Run them yourself"
     All benchmark code lives in the `benchmarks/` directory.
 Every table and chart here was produced by running those scripts.
 Numbers will differ on your hardware — run your own suite to get figures that reflect your setup.